1956 Packard Caribbean

-Acquired by the current owner in 1997, this handsome 1956 Caribbean convertible was previously owned by avid Packard collector Maximilian B. Roessel of Newton, New Jersey, whose name appears on a brass plaque on the dashboard.
-Its build sheet shows delivery to the Philadelphia branch in June of that year, consistent with its serial number 254 of 276built.
+Acquired by the current owner in 1996, this handsome 1956 Caribbean convertible was previously owned by avid Packard collector Maximilian B. Roessel of Newton, New Jersey, whose name appears on a brass plaque on the dashboard.
+Its build sheet shows delivery to the Philadelphia branch in June of that year, consistent with its serial number 254 of 276 built.
 It was repainted in the original tri-tone colors of Dover White, Danube Blue and Roman Copper, one of four exclusive combinations.
 Performed by renowned restorer Steve Babinsky, whose work is recognized with many Pebble Beach awards, the task involved considerable disassembly and new weatherstripping.
 The interior was also redone in correct matching fashion by Everlast Auto Interiors of Linden, New Jersey.
 The top likewise has been replaced in grained white vinyl, albeit without the correct contrasting color liner.
 The trim was professionally refurbished as necessary, replating some items and polishing others.
 The front bumper and taillights, for example, are original.
 The luggage compartment is clean and correctly detailed.
 An added bonus is inclusion of extra paint in all three colors, a few oil filters and various vital fluids.

 Mechanically the car has been consistently maintained throughout its 95,000-mile history.
 The only deviations from standard are an electronic ignition and installation of front seat belts and Goodyear Custom Cushion radial tires.
 The power braking system and transmission have been rebuilt, the latter by Ultramatic specialist Ross Miller, the push button controller by John Lauter.
 A new ring and pinion have also been fitted.
 The Torsion Level suspension works properly, as do all other conveniences like the power windows, power driver’s seat and the radio, interior lights.
-The engine, while in its original state, is peppy, does not smoke and has performed admirably with good oil pressure though 20,000 miles of touring in its current ownership.
+The engine, while in its original state, is peppy, does not smoke and has performed admirably with good oil pressure for nearly 20,000 miles of touring in its current ownership.

 The 1956 Caribbean convertible is exceeded in rarity only by its sibling hardtop coupe, of which just 263 were built.
 The 1956 Packard was one of the most technically advanced American automobiles of its day.
 This is a chance to acquire an extremely nice example with no excuses.